firebase/quickstart-js/firestore/angular-rewrite/README.md

  firebase --use add
  ```

- 8. Serve your Angular app and see it connect to the Firebase Console!
+ 8. Serve your Angular app and see it connect to the Firebase Console by opening [http://localhost:4200](http://localhost:4200) in your browser!

  ```bash
  npm run production